 Included with your purchase, customers will receive a 14-42mm lens.
 However, there are options if this particular piece of glass isn’t your cup of tea.
 The G7 camera has the advantage of accepting lenses from third-party manufacturers like Olympus.

-- CONNECTIVITY AND PORTS: 3.5mm external mic port, 2.5mm remote port, USB 2.0 and micro HDMI Type D; Compatible with newer BUS...
+- Connectivity and Ports: 3.5 millimeter external mic port, 2.5 millimeter remote port, USB 2.0 and micro HDMI Type D;...

 Traditionally, Canon finds itself playing catch up when it comes to its mirrorless products.
 The company has a strong following among DSLR users.
 For that reason, it’s been hesitant to deviate from what it does best.
 Nevertheless, Canon's M100 is a great mid-range mirrorless camera for buyers on a budget.